richardun/active_directory/README.md

-*** Coming Soon:  I'm reworking this gem to allow simulatneous and multiple connections.
-Also, I'll be adding RSpec test units for all the methods.
-Stay tuned!***
+*** Well, I was full of hope to modify this code and bring it up to speed with the latest Rails 4+ and Active Directory, etc.... but too many other projects got in the way.
+Perhaps some day.***

 = Active Directory